 About Richmond National Battlefield Park

-Richmond National Battlefield Park in Virginia is a collection of several historic battlefields, representing some of the fiercest fighting in the American Civil War, including the Seven Days’ Battles.
+Richmond National Battlefield Park in Virginia is a collection of 13 historic sites around Richmond, representing some of the fiercest fighting in the American Civil War, including the Seven Days’ Battles.

 Richmond was the capital of the Confederacy, owing to it being a major manufacturing centre – the Tredegar Iron Works alone supplied around half of the artillery used by the Confederate States Army.
-This meant that between 1861 and 1865 Richmond and its surroundings were at the centre of a bloody tug of war between the Union and Confederate armies.
+This meant that between 1861 and 1865, Richmond and its surroundings were at the centre of a bloody tug of war between the Union and Confederate armies.

-Richmond National Battlefield Park spans 1900 acres of Civil War sites, including famous battle sites such as Cold Harbor, Drewry’s Bluff and Gaines Mill, as well as the Chimborazo Medical Museum, which commemorates the work done at Chimborazo Hospital.
+Richmond National Battlefield Park spans 1900 acres of Civil War sites, including famous battle sites such as Cold Harbor, Drewry’s Bluff, and Gaines Mill, as well as the Chimborazo Medical Museum, which commemorates the work done at Chimborazo Hospital.
 This was one of the largest hospitals of its time, treating over 76,000 Confederates during the war, and later became a refuge for freed slaves.

 With such an array of Civil War sites, it is worth starting your visit to Richmond National Battlefield Park at the Civil War Visitor Centre at the Tredegar Iron Works.
 Not only is this the place to find park ranger guided tours of the battlefields, but the centre also includes an expansive military exhibit.